pishoyg/coptic/README.md

    The `git --word-diff` command is helpful when our line-oriented `diff` is not readable.
 Keep this in mind when structuring your output data.

-1. We use pre-commit hooks extensively, and they have helped us discover a lot of bugs and issues with our code, and also keep our repo clean.

 1. We force the existence of unit tests, at least one for each Python file.
    While these have so far been mere placeholders, the mere import of a package sometimes catches syntax errors, and the placeholders will make it